samyak1999/previous-bnomial-questions/April_22.md

     -A new dataset changes the tradeoff between optimization and regularization.
 The learning-rate schedule is dataset-specific.
     -Learning-rate schedules are specific to the optimization mechanisms used by the model.
 A new dataset usually requires that we change the optimization process, which will invalidate the learning-rate schedule as well.
 ---
+### 16/4/22
+***Patricia is building a logistic classifier***

+Patricia has been working on a logistic classifier for a new project.

+She knows that the key to getting successful predictions depends on the error function she decides to use.
+She wants this function to have the following characteristics:

+    The function should return a small number if the sample is correctly classified.
+    The function should return a large number if the sample is incorrectly classified.
+    The error for a set of samples should be the sum or average of the errors for all the samples.

+Patricia has several choices but would like to hear your opinion.
+Which of the following would be the best error function for a logistic classifier?

+    -Absolute error: a function that returns the absolute value of the difference between the prediction and the label.
+    -Square error: a function that returns the square of the difference between the prediction and the label.
+    -Log loss: a function that returns the negative logarithm of the product of probabilities.
+    -Mean percentage: a function that returns the average error of the differences between predicted and actual values.